Chandan-Ojha/laravel-vue/README.md

 <h4 align="center"> !!!
-This repository create to deploy my Lravel & Vue.js Practice !!! </h4>
+This repository create to deploy my Laravel & Vue.js Composition API Crud !!! </h4>

 ## How to use